netkit-jh/netkit-jh-build/core/tools/tmuxhelp.md

 To move between windows you can use [leader] <n> to go to the next window, or [leader] <p> to go to the previous.

+## Detaching from a Tmux Session

+You may have attached to the machine's tmux session with `vconnect -m MACHINE` and now you want to disconnect.
+To do this press [leader] followed by <d> - this will disconnect you from the session without closing it, so you can reconnect at any point while the machine is running.

 ## Capturing Output

 Note the following will save the active pane, so if you want to capture the machine log, make sure you are on the netkit pane!